Ria424/developers-animatesdk-docs/Document_object/Document6229.md

 #### Description

-Property; specifies the zoom percent of the Stage at authoring time.
+Property; `number`; Specifies the zoom percent of the Stage at authoring time.
 A value of 1 equals 100 percent zoom, 8 equals 800 percent, .5 equals 50 percent, and so on.

 #### Example